Stroke is a largely preventable event. Many risks can be reduced by making lifestyle changes.

 - excessive alcohol intake (which can also make obesity and high blood pressure worse, as well as causing heart damage and an irregular heart beat).

-Medical conditions such as insulin resistance, diabetes and chronic kidney disease are also risk factors.
+Medical conditions such as insulin resistance, diabetes, obstructive sleep apnoea and chronic kidney disease are also risk factors.

-An irregular heartbeat (atrial fibrillation) is another possible cause of ischaemic stroke since it can cause blood clots that become lodged in the brain.
+An irregular heartbeat (such as atrial fibrillation) is another possible cause of ischaemic stroke since it can cause blood clots that become lodged in the brain.
 Atrial fibrillation may be due to:

 - high blood pressure